4 Types of Foods That Won’t Raise Blood Sugar Levels

 2. Lean protein

-Here’s another healthy type of food for your diet to help you manage diabetes...lean protein.
+Here’s another healthy type of food that won't raise your blood sugar levels...lean protein.
 Your body uses protein to strengthen bones and muscles, repair and grow tissue, make hormones, and keep your skin healthy.

 Lean proteins suitable for a Diabetic-Friendly diet include chicken, turkey, fish, and low-fat dairy products.
 Try: